Geographic Distribution and Habitat

 Babies are born with tender pink faces and unmistakable pure white coats which, by three months of age, begin to change to the black-and-white coloration of adults.

-One of the most remarkable aspects of the arboreal Angolan colobus is her food intake.
-Angolan colobus monkeys are primarily folivorivous, eating as many as 46 different species of leaves.
-She also feeds on stems, bark, buds, shoots, and insects.
-Much of her diet, however, has little nutritional value, so the Angolan colobus will feed in the canopy for hours, consuming as much as 7 lbs (3kg) of leaves in order to satisfy her daily dietary needs.
+One of the most remarkable aspects of the arboreal (tree-dwelling) Angolan colobus is their food intake.
+Angolan colobus monkeys are primarily folivorous, eating as many as 46 different species of leaves.
+They also feed on stems, bark, buds, shoots, and insects.
+Much of their diet, however, has little nutritional value, so the Angolan colobus will feed in the canopy for hours, consuming as much as 7 lbs (3kg) of leaves in order to satisfy their daily dietary needs.

 It’s worth noting that the Angolan colobus does not have cheek pouches, as is common with other Old World monkeys.
-Instead she has a complex ruminant-like digestive system that allows her to eat what other monkeys cannot, including unripe fruits, flowers, and cellulose-rich mature leaves, which are hard to digest and sometimes toxic.
+Instead they have a complex ruminant-like digestive system that allows them to eat what other monkeys cannot, including unripe fruits, flowers, and cellulose-rich mature leaves, which are hard to digest and sometimes toxic.
 The stomach itself has three chambers that carry specific bacteria to help ferment and digest leaves.
 Colobus monkeys have been observed eating clay found in termite mounds, which researchers suggest may further help process toxins.

 With a leaf-rich diet only a colobus could love (most monkeys cannot digest what a colobus can) and a predilection for the safety of the tree canopy, the Angolan colobus fortunately faces less food competition than other African monkeys.

 Behavior and Lifestyle